Insecticide resistance management in soybean

 2. Use insecticides only when necessary

-Scout regularly and base insecticide applications on economic (action) thresholds.
+Scout regularly and base insecticide applications on economic (action) thresholds (Scouting for soybean aphid).

 Economic threshold for soybean aphid: Through R5 soybean, treat when populations are increasing, the majority (at least 80%) of plants are infested, and average aphid counts exceed 250 aphids/plant.